linkedin/lambda-learner/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
-This project is licensed under the BSD 2-CLAUSE LICENSE - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the BSD 2-CLAUSE LICENSE - see the [LICENSE](LICENSE) file for details.